Keeganw3/News-Explosion-Fork/README.md

 * HTML - A mark-up language that uses semantic structures.
 * CSS - Cascade style sheets are used to style the quiz and website.
 * Javascript - Programming language used to make the quiz.
+* Python - Programming language used to create the databases, models and views for this website.
 * Gitpod - Used as a platform for writing code.
 The command line commits and pushes to GitHub.
 * GitHub - Hosts this repository.
+* Heroku - Cloud platform used to run this application.
+* Flask - Used to make working with Python easier and faster.
+* Django - Used for importing frameworks that sped up making the website.
+* Cloudinary - Used to display the images used on the website indefinitely.

 ## Programs Used
 * lucid.app: used to create the flowchart for this project.